Agentic AI News Showcase

 • Install cert-manager for webhook certificate management

-• Install the Agentic Runtime Operator
+• Install the Agent Runtime Operator

 • Deploy the monitoring stack (LGTM)